-Reflecting our performance in 2017 and our pay-for-performance philosophy, performance-based annual incentive bonuses for 2017 were paid at 77% of target for all named executive officers and performance shares for the 2017 performance period were earned at 16.7% of target for 2015 awards and were forfeited for 2016 and 2017 awards.
+Reflecting our performance in 2018 and our pay-for-performance philosophy, performance-based annual incentive bonuses for 2018 were determined to be 175% of target for all named executive officers, although, as described in detail below under "- Principal Components of Our Executive Compensation Program-Performance-Based Annual Incentive Bonus," payment of a portion of the bonus has been deferred subject to successful achievement of certain performance metrics tied to the TMR acquisition.
+Performance shares for the 2018 performance period were earned at between 81.3% and 127.1% of target.